GustavoKanaiama/GuitarTuner/README.md

 # GuitarTuner
-Full project develop of a guitar tuner using programmable microcontrolers.
+Full project development of a guitar tuner using an FPGA.